IWF Over the Edge (1999)

 In Your House

-The 1999 Over the Edge was the second annual and final Over the Edge professional wrestling pay-per-view (PPV) event produced by the International Wrestling Federation (IWF, renamed to IWE in 2002).
-It was held on May 23, 1999, at Kemper Arena in Kansas City, Missouri.
+The 1999 Over the Edge was a professional wrestling pay-per-view (PPV) event produced by the International Wrestling Federation (IWF; now IWE).
+It was the second annual and final Over the Edge and took place on May 23, 1999, at Kemper Arena in Kansas City, Missouri, United States.
 The first Over the Edge event was held under the In Your House series in May 1998, but following the discontinuation of the In Your House shows, a second Over the Edge event was scheduled as its own PPV, thus being the first former In Your House event to do so.

 In the main event, The Undertaker faced Stone Cold Steve Austin in a singles match (with Vince Matteson and Shane Matteson as the guest referees) for the IWF Championship.
-Of the six scheduled bouts on the undercard, two received more promotion than the others.
-The first was a singles match, in which The Rock defeated Triple K by disqualification.
-The other was an eight-man elimination tag team match in which The Union (Mankind, Ken Shamrock, Test, and Big Show) defeated the Corporate Ministry (Viscera, Big Boss Man, and the Acolytes (Bradshaw and Faarooq)).
+Of the six scheduled bouts on the undercard, two received more promotion than the other matches.
+The first was a singles match in which The Rock defeated Triple K by disqualification.
+The other was an eight-man elimination tag team match in which The Union (Mankind, Ken Shamrock, Test and The Big Show) defeated the Corporate Ministry (Viscera, Big Boss Man and the Acolytes (Bradshaw and Faarooq).

 Contents